Last Updated on August 8, 2023

 Cocoons are soaked in hot water so one end of the cocoon will come loose.
 Eight individual ends are hooked up to a spinner on an unwinding machine.
 They have to use eight threads because silk is 1/8th the width of human hair.
 The spinning machine then unwinds and twists the small threads into one large thread that is sturdier and more useful for fabric.

 When two silkworms make cocoons together, their threads are tangled and can’t be used for fine fabric.
 Instead, the pairs are soaked and made soggy in water.
 Workers at the factory stretch 10 cocoons over a “U” shaped structure which allows the threads to be stretched out.
 Once the U-structure has 10 layers of silk, the workers proceed to stretch it over another larger U-structure expanding the silk even more.
 After this is done, the silk sheet is ready to be added to a comforter.
 Every layer of the comforter contains 100 cocoons.

 Silk factory workers stretch silk sheets onto the comforters one layer at a time.
 Just imagine how many cocoons are in an entire comforter.
 Even a small sheet requires so many silkworm cocoons!
 The workers allowed our tour group to add 2 layers to a comforter that they were in the process of building.

 Silk has so many uses.
-Between sheets, comforters, pillow cases, clothes, and artwork, the uses for silk are abundant.
-We were told that there are two effective ways of telling if something is made of silk or not.
-The best option is called the burn test.
+Between sheets, comforters, pillowcases, clothes, and artwork, the uses for silk are abundant.
+We were told that there are two effective ways of telling if something is made of true silk or not.
+The best option is the “burn test.”
 You hold a flame up to the silk.
 True silk will only burn precisely where the threads are heated.
-Alternative synthetic fabrics do not burn as nicely.
-This may be impractical for everyday use so the other option is to lay the fabric over your hand.
-Silk will contour with your hands shape while other fabrics will lay flat.
+Synthetic fabrics do not burn as nicely.
+This test may be impractical for everyday use so the other option is to lay the fabric over your hand.
+Silk will contour with your hand’s shape while other fabrics will rest flat and rigid.